Wide Awakes: Overview

+In February 1860, abolitionist Cassius Marcellus Clay spoke in Hartford, Connecticut.
+As five textile clerks led a torch-lit march through town after the speech, they successfully fought off an attack by Democratic Party members.
+Adopting the uniform of black capes that such torchbearers wore to protect themselves from dripping oil onto their clothing, local Republicans were spurred by the incident to form the Wide Awakes.

 In early March 1860, Abraham Lincoln spoke in Hartford, Connecticut, against the spread of slavery and for the right of workers to strike.
-Five store clerks, who had started a Republican group called the Wide Awakes, decided to join a parade for Lincoln, who delighted in the torchlight escort back to his hotel provided for him after his speech.
-Over the ensuing weeks, the Lincoln campaign made plans to develop Wide Awakes throughout the country and to use them to spearhead large voter registration drives, since they knew that new voters and young voters tend to embrace new and young parties.
+Five store clerks that belonged to the Wide Awakes decided to join a parade for Lincoln, who delighted in the torchlight escort back to his hotel provided for him after his speech.
+Over the ensuing weeks, the Lincoln campaign made plans to develop Wide Awakes throughout the country and to use them to spearhead large voter registration drives, since they knew that new and young voters tended to embrace similarly new and young parties.

 Members of the Wide Awakes were described by The New York Times as "young men of character and energy, earnest in their Republican convictions and enthusiastic in prosecuting the canvass on which we have entered."
 In Chicago, on October 3, 1860, 10,000 Wide Awakes marched in a three-mile procession.
 The story on that rally occupied eight columns of the Chicago Tribune.
 In Indiana, one historian reported:

 1860 was the most colorful in the memory of the Hoosier electorate.
-“Speeches, day and night, torch-light processions, and all kinds of noise and confusion are the go, with all parties,” commented the “independent” Indianapolis Locomotive.
-Congressman Julian too was impressed by the “contrivance and spectacular display” which prevailed in the current canvass.
-Each party took unusual pains to mobilize its followers in disciplined political clubs, but the most remarkable of these were the Lincoln “Rail Maulers” and “Wide Awakes,” whose organizations extended throughout the state.
+"Speeches, day and night, torch-light processions, and all kinds of noise and confusion are the go, with all parties," commented the "independent" Indianapolis Locomotive.
+Congressman Julian too was impressed by the "contrivance and spectacular display" which prevailed in the current canvass.
+Each party took unusual pains to mobilize its followers in disciplined political clubs, but the most remarkable of these were the Lincoln "Rail Maulers" and "Wide Awakes," whose organizations extended throughout the state.
 Clad in gaudy uniforms the members of these quasi-military bands participated in all Republican demonstrations.
-The “Wide Awakes” in particular were well drilled and served as political police in escorting party speakers and in preserving order at public meetings.
+The "Wide Awakes" in particular were well drilled and served as political police in escorting party speakers and in preserving order at public meetings.
 Party emulation made every political rally the occasion for carefully arranged parades through banner-bedecked streets, torchlight processions, elaborate floats and transparencies, blaring bands, and fireworks.

 By the middle of the 1860 campaign, Republicans bragged that they had Wide Awake chapters in every county of every northern (free) state.
 On the day of Lincoln's election as president, Wide Awakes had grown to 500,000 members.
 The group remained active for several decades.